 Check if anyone at your local paper covers inspirational business owner stories + If you got regular business news or have been working on cool stuff worth sharing with the media, then read Backlinko’s guide to writing and distributing press releases + Get a free HARO subscription, sort through journalist’s requests for sources and pitch your expertise when it fits.
 Want to waste less time with HARO?
 Spend $19 on the standard subscription so you can filter requests using a keyword relevant to your business.
 Here’s some good HARO tips from someone who used it non-stop of a year to get media coverage for his business.

 Got no budget, no time to create new content and nobody who can sit in front of the computer trying to build some links?

 Got a blog?
 Create an RSS feed for your blog, make sure every post includes an internal link to a page on your site and wait for scrapers to steal your content.
 Add five minutes on top of that and submit your new feed to RSS directories for more links.
 Add fifteen more minutes and syndicate your articles to Medium, BlogLovin, and LinkedIn Articles, and if it fits you can also consider GrowthHackers, Biz Sugar and Business2Community – here’s some best practices when republishing content on other platforms.

 No blog?
-Make sure all your social media profiles include a link to your site + Submit your site to relevant, high quality directories that get indexed + Create a Crunchbase profile and a Yell listing for your company + Check if any of the people you do business with lists their partners/providers/clients on their site (with a link) + Check if people on your team have a blog and would be up for linking to your site when introducing themselves in their About page.
+Make sure all your social media profiles include a link to your site + Submit your site to relevant, high quality directories that get indexed + Create a Crunchbase profile and a Yell listing for your company + Find out if any of the people you do business with lists their partners/providers/clients on their site (with a link) + Ask if people on your team who have a blog would be up for linking to your site when introducing themselves in their About page.

 These are just a few things that you can do to build links to your site.
 There’s plenty other link building tactics, here’s a full list of them.